Mogle7Arkad/my_tictactoe/README.md

 ![](./screenshots/cellsdisplay.png)

 ### active state
-The below image shows the app in its active state as the game is been played as seen on the first image while the second image shows a game that is won.
+The below image shows the app in its active state as the game is been played as seen on the first image while the second image shows a game that is won with a message declaring the winner.
 ![](./screenshots/active2.png)

 1[](./screenshots/active3.png)